 Limits of the theory of knowledge

 The combination of classical empiricism, the platonic distinction and the natural sciences provided a fertile ground for the modern theory of knowledge (TK).
 This theory implies that knowledge is pre-structured and that it cannot be acquired independently of this structure.
 Kant implies as much in his critique of traditional metaphysics, with the categories and the synthetic a priori, and so does Husserl’s later phenomenology that was concerned with the transcendental conditions of knowledge.
-The same implication of knowledge is found in many other variants: paradigm, language games, lebenswelt, unconscious, hard core, and so on. ↓ Read the rest of this entry…
+The same implication of knowledge is found in many other variants: paradigm, language games, lebenswelt, unconscious, hard core, and so on.
+Continue reading Critique of the Theory of Knowledge, part II

 The first part will cover the ontological implications and the necessary conditions of knowledge.
 The Limits of the Theory of Knowledge (ToK) is covered in here.